mauroservienti/milestone.github.io/_posts/on-working-with-viewmodel-composition-based-system.md

 From the structure perspective, a few other approaches might sit in the middle of what we described so far.
 I guess that they would also lead to a similar distribution of pros and cons.

-## To conclude: Shall we blindly use ViewModel Composition?
+## Shall we blindly use ViewModel Composition?

 The quick answer is obviously no. And not only for the technical challenges presented in this article.